On This Page

 4. Save your changes, then commit and deploy the changes to your Worker Group.

-To validate your changes, try collecting some sample data to ensure the Collector is working as expected.
+To validate your custom changes, try collecting some sample data to ensure the Collector is working as expected.
 See Data Preview for more information.

 Connect the Pack to a Destination

-When you import the Okta Rest Collector IO Pack, it sets the Destination as the default Destination.
+When you import the Okta REST Collector IO Pack, it sets the Destination as the default Destination.
 To change this default:

 1. Optionally, you may need to first add a new Destination inside the Pack context and then update the Route table.